-Eta Aquariid meteors rising to peak | EarthSky.org
+All you need to know: Eta Aquariid meteors | EarthSky.org

-The Eta Aquarid meteor shower is active between April 19 and May 28, so – if you look in a dark now – you might see some of these meteors.
-In 2017, the forecast calls for the greatest number of Eta Aquariid meteors before dawn on May 5 or 6.
-Despite a waxing gibbous moon in the sky – which will set in the wee hours after midnight – 2017 might be be a good year for this shower.
-This shower favors the Southern Hemisphere, ranking as one of their finest showers of the year.
-At mid-northern latitudes, these meteors don’t fall so abundantly – and twilight is long and so interferes at northerly latitudes – but mid-northern meteor-watchers who try will likely catch some Eta Aquarids, too.
-Follow the links below to learn more about the Eta Aquariid meteor shower.
+In 2019, the forecast calls for the greatest number of Eta Aquariid meteors to fall before dawn on (or near) May 5.
+However, this shower has a rather broad maximum, so the day before or after may be just as good.
+Fortunately, the new moon on May 4 will provide inky black skies for this year’s Eta Aquariid meteor shower.
+This shower favors the Southern Hemisphere, ranking as one of the finest showers of the year – in a year when no moon obscures the show.
+At mid-northern latitudes, these meteors don’t fall so abundantly – and the early morning twilight interferes at northerly latitudes.

-Why more Eta Aquarid meteors in the Southern Hemisphere?
+Why more Eta Aquariid meteors in the Southern Hemisphere?

-Halley’s Comet is the source of the Eta Aquarid meteor shower.
+Halley’s Comet is the source of the Eta Aquariid meteor shower.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!

 When and how should I watch the Eta Aquariids?
-The 2017 Eta Aquariid meteor shower is expected to produce the greatest number of meteors in the wee hours before dawn on May 5 and 6.
-However, the broad peak of the Eta Aquariid shower may present a decent showing of meteors during the predawn hours on May 4 and May 7, too.
+The 2019 Eta Aquariid meteor shower is expected to produce the greatest number of meteors in the wee hours before dawn on May 5.
+However, the broad peak of the Eta Aquariid shower may present a decent showing of meteors during the predawn hours on May 4 and May 6, too.
 And in fact the shower extends much beyond these dates on either side.
 Writing for the International Meteor Organization on May 1, 2017, Robert Lunsford pointed out:

 … There is no sharp peak for this shower, but rather a plateau of good rates that last approximately one week centered on May 6.

-In fact, Lunsford recommends watching earlier in the week, to avoid the moon.
-Whether you try that – or watch closer to the peak – you’ll want to keep an eye on moonset times.
-First quarter moon (setting around midnight) is May 1, 2017.
-A waxing gibbous moon will shine in the sky during the shower’s peak.
-On the peak mornings, the moon is setting a few hours before dawn, leaving a window for meteor-watching.
-But, as the days pass, it’ll set later and later, interfering more and more with the shower.
-For this reason, for example, the morning of May 5 might be a better time to watch than the morning of May 6.
-Click here, and check the moonrise and moonset box, to know when the moon rises and sets in your sky.

 In general, the best time to watch these fast and often bright meteors is in the early morning hours, before the onset of morning twilight.
 Don’t know when twilight begins in your part of the world?
-Try one of the links on our almanac page.
+Try this link and remember to check the astronomical twilight box.

 Give yourself at least an hour of viewing time for watching any meteor shower.
 Meteors tend to come in spurts that are interspersed by lulls.
 Also, it can take as long as 20 minutes for your eyes to adapt to the dark.